Caring For Wood Furniture

 Only use cleaning products designed for wood, never use all-purpose cleaners or soapy water.
 Both can ruin your finish.
 Wood polishes, cleaners and oils help protect your wood by leaving the surface slightly slippery.

-Dried on or sticky spots will often come up with a wood cleaning product, but occasionally you will need a more power.
+Dried on or sticky spots will often come up with a wood cleaning product, but occasionally you will need more power.
 Use a soft towel that has been dipped in a mild soap and water solution and then wrung nearly dry.
 Wipe or rub the area with this barely damp cloth in the same direction of the wood grain.
 Then wipe it completely dry immediately with a clean, dry soft cloth.

 Waxing – Rarely